 3. Add flour, ginger, nutmeg, cinnamon, cloves, vanilla and salt and mix until blended.
 Place dough on a large piece of plastic wrap*, wrap well and refrigerate for 30 minutes.

-4. Roll out on a well floured surface to a 1/4 inch thickness.
-Cut out desired shapes and place on an prepared sheet pans.
+4. Roll out on a well-floured surface to a ¼ inch thickness.
+Cut out desired shapes and place on a prepared sheet pans.
 Sprinkle generously with turbinado sugar.

 5. Bake at 350˚F for 10 to 14 minutes or until light golden.
 Remove from pan and let cool on paper towels or newspaper.
 Gather scraps of dough into ball and reroll and proceed with cutting and baking.
 Store in airtight container or freeze.